happycrazy198/Silicon-mod/Silicon mod/README.md

 Feel free to submit more example content to this repository.
 For example sprites, I recommend re-coloring existing blocks and using the existing Mindustry palette.

+## Editing

+feel free to edit the code once you downloaded it!

 ## Want more mods?

 Simon Woodburry-Forget has a list [here](https://simonwoodburyforget.github.io/mindustry-mods/).